 Skip to main content

-Free Roofing Estimate Templates (2026) - Download Now
+Free Roofing Estimate Templates (Download PDF + Excel)

-Free Roofing Estimate Templates (2026) - Download Now
+Free Roofing Estimate Templates (Download PDF + Excel)

 A good roofing estimate wins jobs.
 A bad one loses money.
 Either way, the estimate sets the tone for the entire project.

-The problem most roofers face is not a lack of skill on the roof.
-It is the time it takes to put together a professional estimate once they climb back down.
-You take measurements, note the existing material, check for damage, drive back to the office, and then spend an hour or more fighting with a spreadsheet.
+The problem most roofers face isn’t a lack of skill on the roof.
+It’s the time it takes to put together a professional roofing estimate once you climb back down.
+You take measurements, note the existing material, check for damage, drive back to the office, and then spend an hour fighting with a spreadsheet.
 By the time you send the estimate, the homeowner already has a quote from your competitor.

-These three templates fix that problem.
+These three free roofing estimate templates fix that problem.
 Each one includes realistic line items, material costs, labor rates, and markup formulas you can adjust for your market.
-Copy them, customize them, and start sending better estimates today.
+Copy them, customize them, and start sending better roofing bids today.

 Each template below is organized into sections: materials, labor, equipment, overhead, and profit.
-Here is how to get the most out of them:
+Here’s how to get the most out of them:

 1. Measure the roof and calculate total squares (length x width / 100 for each plane, plus waste factor).